 Level 1–C’mon in the house!
 Read 1-2 books.

 Level 2–Pull up a seat and stay a while!
 Read 3-4 books

 Level 3–Have a glass of sweet iced tea, honey.
 Read 5-6 books

 Level 4–Y’all come back now, y’hear!
 Read 7-8 books

 The challenge will run from January 1, 2015 to December 31, 2015.
 You can join in anytime throughout the year.

 I am not limiting the challenge to bloggers.
 You can also link to a review you wrote on another site, such as GoodReads or LibraryThing.

 Crossovers with other challenges are acceptable, and feel free to read your books in any format you choose.

 Reading suggestions: I have a shelf on GoodReads with lots of books on it.
-There’s also a Best Southern Literature list on GoodReads that should give you lots of ideas.
-You can also reference the linked reviews from the 2012 and 2011 versions of the challenge.
+There’s also a Best Southern Literature list on GoodReads that should give you some good ideas.
+Or you can reference the linked reviews from the 2014, 2013, 2012, and 2011 versions of the challenge.